cisco-open/lion/README.md

 More log files can be found at loghub.
 Currently, robust support for OpenSSH logs.

+## Contributing & Future Directions

+> We have several TODO's spread out throughout our files!
+We will continue working in these directions to improve BUFFALO, adjusting as needed based on our user's feedback

+We intend to add functionalities to the log analysis for unsupervised log analysis.

 If you wish to contribute or suggest any additional funtionalities, please check out [Contributing Guidelines](/CONTRIBUTING.md)

+## License

+Please check out the [License](/LICENSE.md)for details on the License.